Algebraic traversable wormholes: Traversable wormholes

 \subsection{Shock waves and traversable wormholes}

-Due to the coordinate transformation between the Kruskal coordinates near a black hole horizon and Schwarzchild coordinates at infinity, small effects at infinity will be blue shifted as they get close to horizon.
-This effect was discussed in \cite{Shenker:2013pqa} and its back reaction was considered for the case of eternal black hole in asymptotically AdS spacetimes and its boundary dual thermofield double state.
+Note that we have explored the geometry of the traversable wormhole above, following a light ray that originated in the far past and emerged in the right universe in the far future.
+Below, we discuss a closely related but alternative perspective of the same system where it is the operators of the double trace deformation that are `put' in the far past and far future, using the symmetry of the eternal black hole.
+The double trace deformation can be understood as a creation of an $O(1)$ energy particle in the far past and measuring it in the far future.
+It is useful to arrive at this perspective from a slightly different situation where we just send a small perturbation from the region close to the boundary into the black hole.
+This perturbation can be assumed to emerge from the white hole of the geometry by time evolving it in to the past with a time independent Hamiltonian.
+If it emerged from the boundary at far enough time, due to the coordinate transformation between the Kruskal coordinates near a black hole horizon and Schwarzchild coordinates at infinity, small perturbations at infinity however will be blue shifted shockwaves as they get close to horizon, producing a large back-reaction in the deep bulk.
+This effect was discussed in \cite{Shenker:2013pqa} and this back reaction was considered for the case of eternal black hole in asymptotically AdS spacetimes and its boundary dual thermofield double state.

 A small perturbation of local energy $E_{+}$ sent from the far past $t_{1} = - t_{0}$ at the left boundary of the eternal black hole will have a blue shifted energy $E \sim E_{+} e^{\frac{2\pi t_{0}}{\beta}}$ as it gets close to the black hole horizon.
 When $E$ gets big enough, that is $t_{0}$ is taken to be big, the perturbation will take an almost null path and one will have to consider its back reaction on the eternal black hole geometry.
-In particular, following an earlier computation for the asymptotically flat case \cite{Dray:1984ha,Dray:1985yt}, the back reaction will just be a gluing of two black hole spacetimes along the shock wave localized at $u = e^{-\frac{2\pi t_{0}}{\beta}}$, with ADM masses $M$ and $M+E_{+}$.
+In particular, following an earlier computation for the asymptotically flat case \cite{Dray:1984ha,Dray:1985yt}, the back reacted geometry is a gluing of two black hole spacetimes along the shock wave localized at $u = e^{-\frac{2\pi t_{0}}{\beta}}$, with ADM masses $M$ and $M+E_{+}$, where $M$ is the ADM mass of the unperturbed black hole.